stacks-network/stacks-core/CONTRIBUTING.md

 - Integration tests need to be properly tagged using [pinny-rs](https://github.com/BitcoinL2-Labs/pinny-rs/) crate.
 Tagging requires two fundamental steps:
   1. Define allowed tags in the package `Cargo.toml` file (if needed).
-  2. Apply relevant tags to the tests, picking from the allowed onces.
+  2. Apply relevant tags to the tests, picking from the allowed set.

   Then will be possible to run tests with filtering based on the tags using `cargo test` and `cargo nextest` runner.